 Faculty members from Anthropology, Chemistry, English, Environmental Sciences, History, Law, the McIntire School of Commerce, Politics, Religious Studies, Science and Technology Studies, and Urban and Environmental Planning are involved with the Environmental Thought and Practice program.
 Currently the Environmental Thought and Practice Program has thirty-five majors.

-Click here to check out the Cavalier Daily's article on the Environmental Thought and Practice Program
+Click here to check out a video featuring recent graduates of the Environmental Thought and Practice Program

 ETP Class of '04